 Course covers advanced topics in individual and business entity taxation.
 Tax research and communication will be integrated throughout the course.
 Landmark tax court cases will be analyzed.
-Tax and business strategies will be explored.
-Prerequisites: ACC 351 or ACC 352.
+Tax and business strategies will be explored

 ACC 695 Special Topics (3)

 Course will explore a variety of specialized tax, accounting, or audit topics.